philipfalkner/Lunchify/README.md

-# Lunchify
+# Team Mustard

-The app that picks your lunch for you!
+The app that picks Team Mustard day!

 ## Building and running